 In addition, you can obtain a refund during the trial adoption phase if you decide to return the dog.
 After the trial adoption phase, there will be no refunds.
 It’s heartening to know that all dogs up for adoption have been treated for heartworm, ticks, and fleas, are microchipped, and have received essential vaccinations.

-If you meet the abovementioned criteria, you can select a dog and fill out the adoption form.
-After your form has been reviewed, you will be asked to attend a meet and greet where you and all of your family members will meet the dog.
+If you meet the above mentioned criteria, you can select a dog and fill out the adoption form.
+After your application has been reviewed, you will be asked to attend a meet and greet where you and all of your family members will meet the dog.
 If all goes well, you can take the dog home that day.
-Home checks are mandatory for all adopters before you take the dog home.
+Home checks are mandatory for all adopters.

 The adoption fees are: